andrewhao/andrewhao.github.io/_posts/2019-03-11-mistakes-of-a-first-time-manager.md

 ### Great management is hard work!

-After about a year and a half in my position, I decided to move back to an individual contributor role - the next four years of my career were happily spent in software consulting.
+After about a year and a half in my position, I decided to move back to an individual contributor role - the next four years of my career were happily spent in software consulting at <a href="https://www.carbonfive.com">Carbon Five</a> with the most fantastic people I've ever worked with.
 The lessons I've learned from my first stint in management were hard lessons to learn, but they're mistakes I hope I'll only have to make once.

 In a future post I'm going to write about the great experiences I did get to have in software management, and why I think it's something worth doing.